An Enigma of an Artist

 Gregg Gulbronson was a prolific romance cover artist in the genre for at least 20 years.

-Readers of Anita Mills, Virginia Henley, Mary Jo Putney, Catherine Coulter, and other famous authors may be familiar with his artwork.
-His style and signature “Gregg” make his work memorable.
+Readers of Anita Mills, Virginia Henley, Mary Jo Putney, Catherine Coulter, and other famous authors may be familiar with Gregg Gulbronson’s artwork.

 Lamentably, there is little information on the internet about this talented man.

-Like many other illustrators, Gregg Gulbronson transitioned to digital in the late 1990s and early 2000s.
+Like many other illustrators, Gregg transitioned to digital in the late 1990s and early 2000s.

-Keen-eyed readers should still be able to determine which covers are his, as Gulbronson is one of the rare digital artists that signed his artwork.
+Keen-eyed readers should still be able to determine which covers are his, as Gulbronson is one of the rare digital artists to have signed his artwork.

-Some other covers Gulbronson has include those for Jennifer Robersons’ “Lady” series, which focuses on Lady Marian and Robin Hood.
+Some other covers Gulbronson has done include those for Jennifer Roberson’s “Lady” series, which focuses on Lady Marian and Robin Hood.

 Where Is Gregg Gulbronson Now?